STRHunter/TRIM/Readme.txt

     The output will be stored in a file 'Genome.fna.txt' or any user specified filename, which will be the clean sequence containing only the acgt characters.

+Note: Cleaning genome sequence is mandatory for correct working of all other executables involved in following computations.

 ****************************************************************************************************
 TRIM vector computation